tableau/tabcmd/docs/index.md

 * TOC
 {:toc}

+# Why a new tabcmd?
+The updated tabcmd command-line interface (CLI) allows you to do the following:
+* Run tabcmd commands on MacOS (the existing tabcmd does not officially support MacOS)
+* Authenticate using personal access tokens (the existing tabcmd does not support personal access token logins)
+* Use public endpoints available in the Python-based Tableau Server Client (TSC)
+* Add more functionality and extend the tabcmd script for other automation tasks

 # Install tabcmd {#install_tabcmd}

 When Tableau Server or Tableau Online is upgraded to a new version, if an updated version of tabcmd is required, you can download it from the Tableau Server Releases page on the Tableau website.